JulianC13/Threeds/README.md

   - Predictable and reliable performance
   - Simpler thread-safe integration using `ReentrantReadWriteLock`

-As such, the trade-off favored clarity and control over added complexity.
+As such, the trade-off favoured clarity and control over added complexity.

 ## Testing Strategy